Pivotal-Boulder/pivot-texts/README.md

 ## Setup

-* Install with homebrew, then follow instructions on how to have it launch at startup.
+* Install postgres with homebrew, then follow instructions on how to have it launch at startup.

 - Create a postgres database super user admin with password 'admin' ```createuser admin --superuser --password```
 - Create postgres databases: ```createdb pivot-texts && createdb pivot-texts-test```